top of page

 The Israelites had been wandering in the desert for forty years, and all the circumcised men had died.

-No one had ever performed this ritual during that time.
+No one had ever performed this ritual while roaming the desert.

-Who was the eldest daughter of Saul, who was promised to David, but whom Saul later changed his mind about?
+8. Who was the eldest daughter of Saul, who was promised to David but whom Saul later changed his mind about?

 a.
 Merab.